 What advice do you have for TSPs concerning consolidation in the payments space?

-Zeigler – One of the primary challenges that VARs face today relates to the ongoing consolidation both in the payments industry generally and through acquisition of software developers by payment processing companies.
+Zeigler: One of the primary challenges that VARs face today relates to the ongoing consolidation both in the payments industry generally and through the acquisition of software developers by payment processing companies.
 For VARs that have locked themselves into a single payment processing relationship, an acquisition can represent a dramatic and sweeping change to their business, usually not for the better.
 For the most part, industry consolidation has been a negative for the recurring income that VARs receive from the payment processing providers because the acquiring company is looking to cut costs to justify and subsidize the acquisition.

 For VARs that relied on payment processing residuals to keep the lights on, these acquisitions and sudden shifts in compensation often carry disastrous consequences.
 Remaining independent with strong business partnerships, but with the ability to adapt to changing market conditions has always been the hallmark of any successful business.
 And it still remains true that there are substantial and very capable payments providers that do not provide POS software or create friction by competing directly against their VAR partners, allowing VARs to provide the best solution for their merchant.